sarkahn/rltk_unity/README.md

 If you're using SimpleConsoleProxy you can use the [LockCameraToConsole](Assets/Runtime/RLTK/Monobehaviours/LockCameraToConsole.cs) MonoBehaviour instead.

 ## What does it do
-* You can write to the console with the `Set` and `Print` functions, or retrieve the native tiles from the console for use directly inside jobs.
+* You can write to a console with the `Set` and `Print` functions, or retrieve the native tiles from the console for use directly inside jobs.
 Consoles are fast enough to clear and draw a large number of tiles every frame, the way you would in a traditional roguelike.
 * There are field of view functions in the `FOV` class.

 ## How to use it

-For examples of how to use the different parts of the framework consoles check the [samples](https://github.com/sarkahn/rltk_unity/tree/master/Assets/Samples) and [tests](https://github.com/sarkahn/rltk_unity/tree/master/Assets/Tests/Editor).
+For examples of how to use the different parts of the framework check the [samples](https://github.com/sarkahn/rltk_unity/tree/master/Assets/Samples) and [tests](https://github.com/sarkahn/rltk_unity/tree/master/Assets/Tests/Editor).

-Along with RLTK I am [developing a Roguelike that uses RLTK as a backend](https://github.com/sarkahn/rltk_unity_roguelike), based on the excellent [The Roguelike Tutorial in Rust](https://bfnightly.bracketproductions.com/rustbook/chapter_1.html).
+Along with RLTK I am [developing a Roguelike that uses RLTK as a backend](https://github.com/sarkahn/rltk_unity_roguelike), based on the excellent [Roguelike Tutorial in Rust](https://bfnightly.bracketproductions.com/rustbook/chapter_1.html).
 It's being developed using Unity's ECS framework and should be of interest to anyone who would want to know how to actually make a game using RLTK.

 ## How to get it